tc39/proposal-smart-pipelines/readme.md

 ```js
 materials.map { |> f |> .length }
 ```
-This example uses [Additional Syntax PP][].
+This example uses [Additional Feature PP][].
 The first parameter of the arrow function that the block parameter implicitly creates is bound to the topic, which in turn is fed into the pipeline `|> f |> .length`.